Balanced vs Structured Literacy

 Structured literacy includes systematic, sequential instruction in phonemic awareness.

 Through the work of David Kilpatrick, we’ve learned that phonemic awareness may very well be the missing key for struggling readers.
-It’s essential that we give daily lessons in phonemic awareness for those students that need it.
+It’s essential that we give daily lessons in phonemic awareness (not just orally, paired with letters) for those students that need it.

 Our students need lessons in phoneme isolation, blending, segmenting, and manipulation.